yiyansun/GeoAI/readme.md

 ## ✍️ Final Essay

-**Due**: End of Week 4
-**Length**: 1500–2000 words
-**Prompt**: Choose a topic related to the course (e.g., LLM hallucinations in spatial data, critical evaluation of GeoAI in disaster response, environmental impact of AI models).
-Your essay must incorporate at least two technical sources and two critical sources from the course or your own research.
+The final essay is due at the end of Week 4 and should be between 2,500 and 3,000 words, not exceeding 5,000 words in total.
+Students are expected to choose a topic related to the course—such as hallucinations in large language models when applied to spatial data, a critical evaluation of GeoAI in disaster response, or the environmental impact of AI models.
+The essay must incorporate at least two technical sources and two critical sources, either drawn from the course materials or from independent research.

 ## 📊 Evaluation